 ‘OK...’ the old man said.
 ‘Do me a favor…check the local hardware stores around the time the mother went to Manhattan.
 You’re looking for someone making a purchase of a sheet of drywall, paint and fillers, tools etcetera, all the stuff needed to replace a drywall…What have you got to lose?’
 He said.
 ‘As it stands, ya got nuthin’ else to go on, have you…?

 Luke silently considered the old man’s theory.

 ‘I tell you what…’ the old man said.
 'Before you do that…go back to the family home and inspect the basement.
 You should be able to tell if a wall was recently painted.
 If it has been, then you do as I suggest…check the hardware stores…if there are no signs of recent renovations…you can forget all about it.
 What do you say to that?’ the old man asked.

-Luke nodded in acceptance as he reached into his back pocket and removed his note pad.
+Luke nodded in acceptance as he removed his note pad.
 ‘That sounds fair enough to me,’ he said as he scribbled down some notes.
 ‘I’ll go back and have a look at the basement.’

 The old man watched on with a satisfied grin as Luke made his notes.